fluxsauce/site_audit/README.md

 ### Running the tests

-* Run `composer install` to install all the dependencies of site-audit which includes PHPUnit that is used for testing.
+* Run `composer update` to install all the dependencies of site-audit which includes PHPUnit and drush that is used for testing.
-* Export the environment variable `UNISH_DB_URL=mysql://[username]:[password]@127.0.0.1`
+* Export the environment variable `UNISH_DB_URL=mysql://[username]:[password]@HOST`
-  with correct MySQL username and password for PHPUnit to use for testing
+  with correct MySQL username, password and host for PHPUnit to use for testing
 * Run the script `./test.sh` from inside the site_audit directory.
   This will run all the tests.
 * To run the tests selectively, run `./test.sh --filter="*Extensions*" tests`